FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Just in case you think all small dog breeds are quiet, affectionate, peaceful little guys who only want to curl up on your lap.... think again!

-Small breeds of dogs aren't immune to health issues either, in fact there are quite a few congenital or degenerative diseases that tiny dogs are especially susceptible to.
+Small breeds of dogs can have their own health issues to deal with (just like every other type/size of dog), in fact there are quite a few congenital or degenerative diseases that tiny dogs are especially susceptible to, including:

 Very small breeds that also have thin coats are vulnerable to temperature changes, and don't do well in extreme cold, or extreme heat.
 Little sweaters or jackets (and even tiny boots) can really help a tiny breed dog stay warm during the wet, cold winter months.